ciarand/guzzle-docs/guide/service/service_descriptions.rst

 location
 ^^^^^^^^

-The location field of top-level parameters in a model tell response parsers how date is retrieved from a response.
+The location field of top-level parameters in a model tell response parsers how data is retrieved from a response.

 - ``statusCode``: Retrieves the status code of the response.
 - ``reasonPhrase``: Retrieves the reason phrase of the response.